Overview | Letters | Scores | Publications | Programs | Working Notes

 This revised and renewed version of Candide was presented by the London Symphony Orchestra in concert at the Barbican Centre, London, England, in December, 1989, and was recorded by Deutsche Grammophon and videotaped by Video Music Productions.
 Leonard Bernstein and John Wells created a narration, performed at the time by Adolph Green, that moved the action swiftly from one musical number to the next.

-Harold Prince continues to champion Candide: in 1994 he directed the New York City Opera version (1982) at the Chicago Lyric Opera, and this spring Mr. Prince directs Candide for Livent, on Broadway.
-It has been more than twenty years since Candide has had a Broadway production.
-This will also be the 1982 New York City Opera version, with yet more lyrics supplemented by Stephen Sondheim.
+Harold Prince continues to champion Candide: in 1994 he directed the New York City Opera version (1982) at the Chicago Lyric Opera, and in the Spring of 1997, Mr. Prince directed Candide for Livent, on Broadway.
+It had been more than twenty years since Candide had a Broadway production.
+This was also the 1982 New York City Opera version, with yet more lyrics supplemented by Stephen Sondheim.

 In 1994, the engraving of the Scottish Opera version became available from Boosey & Hawkes, in a piano/vocal as well as in a full score (with engraved orchestral parts).
 While this publication encompasses the complete score, it by no means reflects a final, frozen show.
 Like its hero, Candide is perhaps destined never to find its perfect form and function; in the final analysis, however, that may prove philosophically appropriate.